 Type of Grease A high grade ball or roller bearing grease should be used.
-Recommended grease for standard checked and verified service conditions is Polyrex EM (Exxon Mobil).
-Do not mix greases unless compatibility has been
+Recommended grease for standard service conditions is Polyrex EM (Exxon Mobil).
+Do not mix greases unless compatibility has bee checked and verified Do not mix greases unless compatibility has been